mehulagg/gitlab/doc/integration/saml.md

 ### 500 error after login

-If you see a "500 error" in GitLab when you are redirected back from the SAML sign in page, this likely indicates that GitLab could not get the email address for the SAML user.
+If you see a "500 error" in GitLab when you are redirected back from the SAML sign-in page, this likely indicates that GitLab couldn't get the email address for the SAML user.

-Make sure the IdP provides a claim containing the user's email address, using claim name `email` or `mail`.
+Ensure the IdP provides a claim containing the user's email address, using the claim name `email` or `mail`.

 ### Redirect back to the login screen with no evident error